izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Home.md

 ## Reference

-Horde documentation is divided into sections focusing of aspects of Horde of interest to different groups.
+Horde's reference documentation is divided into sections by target audience:

 * [**Deploying Horde**](Deployment.md)
   * Information on the architecture and components making up Horde, and best practices for deploying them.